quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 3.2.
 Responsible For Your Own Content

 You are solely responsible for the information that you post on, through or in connection with the Service and that you provide to others.
-We may reject, refuse to post or delete any User Content for any or no reason, including, but not limited to, User Content that in the sole judgment of Titan violates these Terms of Use.
+We may reject, refuse to post or delete any User Content for any or no reason, including, but not limited to, User Content that in the sole judgment of LumiPlay violates these Terms of Use.

 3.3.
 User Interactions

-You are solely responsible for your interactions with other users of the Service and any other parties with whom you interact through the Service and/or Titan games.
+You are solely responsible for your interactions with other users of the Service and any other parties with whom you interact through the Service and/or LumiPlay games.
 We reserve the right, but has no obligation, to become involved in any way with these disputes.
 If you have a dispute with one or more users, you release us from claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.

 FEES AND PURCHASE TERMS
 4.1.Purchases

 In the Service you may purchase, with “real world” money, a limited, personal, non-transferable, non-sublicensable, revocable license to use (a) “virtual currency”, including but not limited to virtual cash or diamonds, all for use inour games; (b) “virtual in-game items” (together with “virtual currency”, “Virtual Items”); and (c) other goods or services (“Merchandise”).
 You are only allowed to purchase Virtual Items from us or our authorised partners through the Service, and not in any other way.

-Titan may manage, regulate, control, modify or eliminate Virtual Items and/or Merchandise at any time, with or without notice.
-Titan shall have no liability to you or any third party in the event that we exercise any such rights.
+LumiPlay may manage, regulate, control, modify or eliminate Virtual Items and/or Merchandise at any time, with or without notice.
+LumiPlay shall have no liability to you or any third party in the event that we exercise any such rights.

 The transfer of Virtual Items and Merchandise is prohibited except where expressly authorized in the Service.
-Other than as expressly authorized in the Service, you shall not sell, purchase, redeem or otherwise transfer Virtual Items or Merchandise to any person or entity or attempt any of the aforesaid, including but not limited to Titan, another user or any third party.
+Other than as expressly authorized in the Service, you shall not sell, purchase, redeem or otherwise transfer Virtual Items or Merchandise to any person or entity or attempt any of the aforesaid, including but not limited to LumiPlay, another user or any third party.

 ALL PURCHASES AND REDEMPTIONS OF VIRTUAL ITEMS MADE THROUGH THE SERVICE ARE FINAL AND NON-REFUNDABLE.

 4.2.
 Payment of Fees

 You agree to pay all fees and applicable taxes incurred by you or anyone using an Account registered to you.
-Titan may revise the pricing for the goods and services offered through the Service at any time.
+LumiPlay may revise the pricing for the goods and services offered through the Service at any time.

 UPDATES TO THE SERVICE
 You understand that the Service is an evolving one.
-Titan may require that you accept updates to the Service and to our games you have installed on your device or computer.
-You acknowledge and agree that Titan may update the Service and games, with or without notifying you.
-You may need to update third party software from time to time in order to receive the Service and play Titan games.
+LumiPlay may require that you accept updates to the Service and to our games you have installed on your device or computer.
+You acknowledge and agree that LumiPlay may update the Service and games, with or without notifying you.
+You may need to update third party software from time to time in order to receive the Service and play LumiPlay games.

 DISCLAIMER OF WARRANTIES
 Without limiting the liability under Section 7 below, the Service is provided for your use with warranties of any kind, express or implied, including without limitation the warranties of merchantability, fitness for a particular purpose, title, non-infringement, and those arising from course of dealing or usage of trade.
 We DO NOT warrant that you will be able to access or use the Service at the times or locations of your choosing; that the Service will be uninterrupted or error-free; that defects will be corrected; or that the game is free of harmful components.